UKFAll/event_log/README.md

-A standard means for notification of meteor events by a meteor network, for the benefit of other networks, is described here.
+A standard means for notification of fireball events by a meteor network, for the benefit of other meteor networks, is described here.
 The data which is exchnaged consists of:

 •	The Event Log, which is a list of detections made by the cameras in the network over the latest 72 hours and is continually updated; and